 The balance standing to the credit of the banking account of a trading concern at the end of every financial year shall be applied as the Governor may direct, and, in the absence of any direction, shall be carried forward to the next year’s account.

-14. Accounts
+14. Application of Financial Management Act 2006 and Auditor General Act 2006

 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of every trading concern and its operations.

 [Section 14 inserted by No. 98 of 1985 s.
-3; amended by No. 77 of 2006 s.
-17.]
+3; amended by No. 77 of 2006 Sch.
+1 cl.
+162(6).]

 15. Depreciation